arboriginal/SimpleCompass/README.md

 # SimpleCompass

-Smallcompass is a small plugin for [Spigot](https://www.spigotmc.org) Minecraft servers.
+SimpleCompass is a small plugin for [Spigot](https://www.spigotmc.org) Minecraft servers.
 It allows to display one (or two) compass in the action bar / boss bar area.
 Players can easily change their settings with a single command, then click on the wanted option(s).
 Options are: Use always the compass, never or in only on elytra / vehicle.

 ## How to install